k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 * When multiple schemas or datasets are populated, they should be comma-separated.
-* A rule should include either a Crawler filter or a checked Override checkbox, or both.
+* A rule should include either a Crawler Filter or a checked Override checkbox, or both.
 Possible filter settings are described below.

 #### Rule Type: Crawler Filter = Exclude This